AequilibraE/aequilibrae/docs/source/overview.rst

 other open-source packages in the Python (NumPy, really) ecosystem.

-AequilibraE has also a fully features interface avalaible as a plugin for the open source software QGIS, which is separatelly mantained and discussed in detail its `documentation. <http://www.aequilibrae.com/qgis>`_
+AequilibraE has also a fully features interface avalaible as a plugin for the open source software QGIS, which is separately mantained and discussed in detail its `documentation. <http://www.aequilibrae.com/qgis>`_

 Sub-modules